-The Company has structured its business broadly into two verticals - Cable Television services, called as Asianet Cable Services ('ACS'), and 'Others' including Cable Channel services.
+The Company has structured its business broadly into two verticals - Cable Television Services and Others - includes Cable channel services, sale of goods and support service income.
 The accounting principles consistently used in the preparation of the financial statements are also consistently applied to record income and expenditure in individual segments.